MarnitzDev/StockFlow/README.md

 - **Sales Tracking**: Record and analyze sales data to make informed business decisions.
 - **Purchase Order Management**: Create and manage purchase orders to maintain optimal stock levels.
 - **Category Management**: Organize your products with a flexible category system, including subcategories.
-- **User-friendly Interface**: Intuitive design built with Vue.js and styled with Tailwind CSS for a smooth user experience.
+- **User-friendly Interface**: Intuitive design built with Vue.js and styled with Tailwind CSS.
-- **Responsive Design**: Access your inventory data from any device - desktop, tablet, or mobile.

 ## 🛠 Technologies Used